-Drive along our five scenic byways or our self-guided trails, all supported by detailed maps and guides, to explore DownEast Acadia.
+Explore DownEast Acadia in your own way - meander along one of our five scenic byways or the many self-guided trails, all supported by detailed maps and guides.
 Take in the length and breadth of our scenic splendor and the vibrant history and culture of our communities, all at your own pace.

 Maine Lobster Trail - Let yourself be led by your stomach...

 Maine Sculpture Trail - An outdoor exhibit of 34 sculptures spanning over 273 miles along the DownEast coast.

 Downeast Fisheries Trail - Explore the culture and heritage of local fisheries.

 Maine Ice Age Trail - A geological journey through time and space.
 Get out on the wild blueberry barrens and see for yourself how this bold region was formed.

 DownEast Acadia Birding Trail - The best birding sites in the region, with maps and tips for birding year-round.

 Maine Coast Chocolate Trail - Our chocolatiers love to handcraft delicious sweets using local treats!